-Within the eDiscovery software Relativity, users can review a wide array of file types.
-One particular file type, transcripts, is the transcribed text of a deposition.
-Often times, paralegals and attorneys will want to call attention to a portion of text that matches a particular theme.
-These are called Designations.
-Terms like Plaintiff, Defendant, and Joint are common.
+The eDiscovery software Relativity allows users to review a wide array of documents.
+One particular document type, a transcript, is the transcribed text of a recorded sworn, out-of-court oral testimony; a deposition.
+Often times, paralegals or attorneys will want to call attention to a portion of text that matches a particular legal theme.
+These themes are referred to as Designations; terms like Plaintiff, Defendant, Joint, and Objection are common.

-Through user testing, we found that occasionally the CSVs to be uploaded have missing or incomplete data.
-Since this data can be pretty sensitive, we wanted to allow the user to review errors before the upload started.
-We decided to use a new warning style that was closer to the main calls to action in the modal when errors were found, either in the file, or during field mapping.
+User interviews revealed that the spreadsheets to be uploaded occasionally have missing or incomplete data.
+The data can be sensitive, so the user needed to review errors before the upload could start.
+I decided to use a new warning style that was closer to the main call to action in the modal when errors were found, either in the file, or during field mapping.

 My research also helped dictate the placement of the button to kick this feature off.
 Instead of placing this upload button next to the file upload buttons, users noted that this function belongs in a different, more related portion of the software.
 Future iterations discussed with users include importing notes, links or other annotations created in another transcripts tool.